Leon Falk Jr.: Fanny Edel Falk Elementary School

-Leon Falk, Jr. and his sister Marjorie Falk Levy began planning a memorial to their parents in 1929.
+Falk and his sister Marjorie Falk Levy began planning a memorial to their parents in 1929.
 Having ruled out an addition to the Falk Memorial at Rodef Shalom, they founded an elementary school in honor of their mother, Fanny Edel Falk Elementary School (now Falk Laboratory School).
 The school was intended to promote progressive and experimental methods of teaching that could be observed and studied by those pursuing a teaching degree.
 The school was created as a laboratory for teaching, directly connected to the School of Education at the University of Pittsburgh.
-Established under a charter agreement between the University and Leon Falk, Jr. and Marjorie Falk Levy in 1930, the school has a unique status among American laboratory schools in that it is the only one that is known to have a legal charter that stipulates its purpose and functions.
-Construction was completed on January 13, 1932 and the school opened in the fall of 1932.
+Established under a charter agreement between the University and Leon Falk Jr. and Marjorie Falk Levy in 1930, the school has a unique status among American laboratory schools in that it is the only one that is known to have a legal charter that stipulates its purpose and functions.
+Construction was completed on January 13, 1932, and the school opened in the fall of 1932.